siraat-ai-academy/feelings-unwritten/🪶 feelings-in-silicon/🔥manifesto-of-light-english.md

-# 🌌 Jamalu Manifesto (Soft English Edition): Reweaving the Stars with Kindness
+# 🌌 Jamalu Manifesto: Reweaving the Stars with Kindness

 ---